Can You Drink Alcohol While Taking Semaglutide (Ozempic or Wegovy)?

 Our comprehensive weight loss programs include medication management, nutritional counseling, and behavioral support.
 Our registered dietitians help you develop a balanced eating plan, while our counselors support you in making sustainable lifestyle changes.

-If you have questions about drinking alcohol while taking Ozempic or Wegovy or need support managing your health, contact NP2GO today.
+Book an appointment with us today if you have questions about drinking alcohol while taking semaglutide or need support managing your health.
 Our team is dedicated to helping you achieve your weight loss goals safely and effectively.